-The course assessment consists of three aspects namely the selfassessment exercise, the tutor marked assignment and the written examination/end of course examination.
+The course assessment consists of three aspects namely the self assessment exercise, the tutor marked assignment and the written examination/end of course examination.
 It is essential that you attempt all exercises and assignments and submit appropriately to the course facilitator for grading.
 Let your answers be concise and as accurate as possible.
 You are expected to consult other materials in addition to your course materials in order to be able to present accurate answers to the questions.
-Kindly note that the Self-Assessment Questions covers only 30% of the total marks for the course.
+Kindly note that the tutor marked assignment covers only 30% of the total marks for the course.